lantrix/dotfiles/README.markdown

 # Lantrix DotFiles

 These are the Unix configurations I'm using.
-Currently Mac OSX and Bash orientated.
+Currently Mac OSX and Bash orientated - Plus catering for Linux use.

 ## Usage